awsdocs/nice-dcv-admin-guide/doc_source/manage.md

 # Managing the NICE DCV Server<a name="manage"></a>

 The NICE DCV server runs as an operating system service\.
-You must be logged in as the administrator \(Windows\) or root \(Linux\) to start, stop, or configure the NICE DCV server\.
+You must be signed in as the administrator \(Windows\) or root \(Linux\) to start, stop, or configure the NICE DCV server\.

 **Topics**
 + [Starting the Server](manage-start.md)